 After a farewell breakfast in the guesthouse, you will be picked up in a minibus and driven onwards to the ferry-station.

 Cross the strait to the mainland and drive to Irkutsk.
 There is an en route coffee stop soon after the ferry crossing.
-Arrival in Irkutsk around 16:00.
-A few hours at your leisure before heading to the train station for the 22:15 train to Ulan Bator, travelling around part of the lower edge of Lake Baikal.
+Arrival in Irkutsk around 18:00.
+Check back into your accommodation and spend the rest of the evening at leisure.

 Arrive at the Russian border town of Naushki ready for your crossing into Mongolia.
 After passports are checked you enter Mongolia and witness a rapid change of scenery with the pine and birch forests making way for the beautiful green pastures of the Selenge River basin.

-Arrive in Ulan Bator at 5:50.
+Arrive in Ulan Bator at approx. 7:00.
 Transfer to your accommodation and the rest of the day can be spent at your leisure around the capital.

 Maybe visit Sukhbaatar Square, Nairamdal Park, the Gandantegchinlen Khiid temple and National Museum of Mongolian History before heading for dinner at any one of a wide range of restaurants.